 Furthermore, the second route involves a top-down process in which an individual increases aspirations for achieving positive life change to sustain or improve positive emotions.
 As an individual becomes more accustomed to the positive stimuli, he or she will begin to seek novelty or demand more from the stimuli to sustain the same level of happiness.

-Although the Hedonic Adaptation Prevention model is a derivative of hedonic adaptation, it actually provides guidelines to gear away from the inevitable adaptive tendencies of individuals and thus, sustain happiness.
+It is worth noting that the Hedonic Adaptation Prevention Model, despite a derivative of the general concept of hedonic adaption, actually provides guidelines for gearing away from the inevitable adaptive tendencies of individuals and sustaining happiness.

 Other researchers have also explored the Hedonic Adaptation Prevention Model.
-Jordi Quoidbach and Elizabeth W. Dunn specifically identified a strategy for combatting hedonic adaptation through a study that involved determining satisfaction from chocolate consumption.
+Jordi Quoidbach and Elizabeth W. Dunn wondered what specific approaches individuals can follow.
+Their study, which involved determining satisfaction from chocolate consumption, resulted in the identification of a particular strategy aimed at combatting hedonic adaptation.

-Findings showed that individuals who previously abstained from consuming chocolates had significantly enjoyed the food more than those individuals who were never subjected to a period of abstinence or those individuals who were never given special consumption or abstinence instructions.
+Findings showed that those who abstained from consuming chocolates had significantly enjoyed the food more than those who were never subjected to a period of abstinence and those individuals who were never given special consumption or abstinence instructions.

-The aforementioned result provided the first evidence that temporarily giving up something pleasurable may provide an effective route to happiness.
-In addition, it could explain why some cultures and religions have incorporated the concept of abstinence in their cultural or doctrinal practices.
+The aforementioned results provided the first evidence that regular and intentional abstinence or temporarily giving up something pleasurable may provide an effective route to sustaining happiness.
+These results could also provide the basis why some cultures and religions have incorporated the concept of abstinence in their cultural or doctrinal practices.

-Another two-part study by Sheldon and Ferguson also illustrated the application of the Hedonic Adaptation Prevention Model in boosting happiness or improving the well-being of individuals, particularly by demonstrating how listening to positive music may be an effective way to improve happiness, particularly when it is combined with an intention to become happier.
+Another two-part study by Sheldon and Ferguson also illustrated the application of the Hedonic Adaptation Prevention Model in boosting happiness or improving the well-being of individuals by examining and showing the impact of listening to positive music.

 Conclusion and Takeaway: Hedonic Adaptation Prevention Model as a Theory of Staying Happy

-From the aforementioned discussion and the cited studies, the Hedonic Adaptation Prevention Model offers an interesting insight into the nature of happiness and human goals and desires.
+The discussions and referenced studies above present the Hedonic Adaptation Prevention Model as a theory or framework that provides an interesting insight into the nature of happiness and human goals and desires.
+It can also be applied in theories of motivation.

 Most people associate happiness with personal or professional achievements.
-But the theory of hedonic adaptation argues that while accomplishment can bring forth happiness, the positive emotional state is temporary.
-The Hedonic Adaptation Prevention Model, however, suggests that happiness should not be associated with end goals.
+But hedonic adaptation argues that positive emotional state is temporary.
+The Hedonic Adaptation Prevention Model suggests that happiness should not be associated with end goals.

 FURTHER READINGS AND REFERENCES